wild47/qa-automation-base/README.md

    - API mock server for offline testing
    - Database containers for integration tests

-4. **CI/CD Pipeline**
+4. **Enhanced CI/CD**
-   - GitHub Actions / Jenkins pipeline configuration
-   - Scheduled test execution (nightly builds)
    - Slack/Email notifications for test results
-   - Automatic Allure report publishing
-   - Pull request validation gates
+   - Teamcity pipeline as alternative to GitHub Actions
+   - Deployment to multiple environments (dev, staging, prod)
+   - Integration with Jira for test case management

 5. **Advanced Retry Logic**
    - Conditional retry (only for specific exceptions)
    - Exponential backoff for API retries
-   - Retry only flaky tests (not actual bugs)
    - Retry analytics and reporting
+   - Apply retry to API tests where appropriate

 6. **Logging & Debugging**
    - Structured logging with Log4j2